dmwm/PHEDEX/Documentation/README/README-Auth.txt

 Send the following information to the developer list (cms-phedex-developers@cern.ch):

-   - Site name (the name of your directory under "Custom", or the name used after Tn_ in agents, e.g. "CERN")
+   - Site name: the name of your directory under "Custom", and the name used in node names after T<N>_, e.g. "CERN".
-   - The e-mail address of the contact person for the site
+   - The e-mail address of the contact person for the site.
-   - The DN for that person's grid certificate
+   - The DN for that person's grid certificate.
-   - The public key portion of your grid certificate: this is most likely stored as usercert.pem in your .globus directory
+   - The public key portion of the grid certificate:  this is most likely ~/.globus/usercert.pem.
+Send us the whole file.

-Download a copy of PHEDEX/Schema/DBParam.Site to your site, and copy it *OUT OF THE CVS TREE!* Only modify the copy of DBParam- we would like to ensure that no passwords get committed into CVS.
+Download a copy of PHEDEX/Schema/DBParam.Site to your site, and copy it *OUT OF THE CVS TREE!* Only modify the copy of DBParam, we would like to ensure that no passwords get committed into CVS.
 As this file contains plaintext password information, it should be treated with similar care to your grid certificate files.

 Wait to receive an encrypted file that contains the information you need to access the TMDB.
-To decrypt the file you'll need to use openssl with your public key (usercert.pem) and private key (userkey.pem) files.
+To decrypt the file you'll need to use openssl with your public key "usercert.pem" and private key "userkey.pem" files.

    openssl smime -decrypt			 \
 	   -in <the encrypted file you received> \
-	   -recip <your public key file>	 \
+	   -recip ~/.globus/usercert.pem         \
-	   -inkey <your private key file>
+	   -inkey ~/.globus/userkey.pem

-It will ask you for your password- your usual grid password- and then write the decrypted file to stdout.
-This file will give you the passwords you need to insert into your copied DBParam file.
+It will ask you for your password, which your usual grid password that protects access to your certificate, and then writes the decrypted info to the standard output.
+Copy and paste the output into your copied DBParam file.

-You'll need to pass the location of this copied DBParam file to your agents so that they can access the TMDB.
+Finally, pass the location of this copied DBParam file to your agents.
+They should now be able to access the TMDB.

 ** Admin's process for registering a role

-Receive an email containing the information in 1. above.
-Then, on lxgate10, to enter the new role into database.
-The instructions below account for doing this for all database instances:
+Receive an e-mail containing the information in step 1 above.
+Login as "phedex" to "cmsgate.cern.ch", and enter the role into each database instance.
+The following instructions will register the role for all three databases.

-   cd /data/V2Nodes/PHEDEX
+   cd ~/private/roles/V2
-   source ../tools/oraenv.sh
+   source /data/V2Nodes/tools/oraenv.sh
-   source ../tools/perlenv.sh
+   source /data/V2Nodes/tools/perlenv.sh
    cp $USERCERT ../Keys/$EMAIL
    Schema/OracleInitRole.sh Schema/DBParam Production ../Keys "$EMAIL" $SITE
-   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < ../Keys/Output/site_${SITE}:*
+   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < Output/site_${SITE}:*

-   cd /data/DevNodes/Keys
+   cd ~/private/roles/Dev
-   cp $USERCERT ../Keys/$EMAIL
    Schema/OracleInitRole.sh Schema/DBParam Dev ../Keys "$EMAIL" $SITE
-   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < ../Keys/Output/site_${SITE}:*
+   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < Output/site_${SITE}:*

-   cd /data/SC3Nodes/Keys
+   cd ~/private/roles/SC3
-   cp $USERCERT ../Keys/$EMAIL
    Schema/OracleInitRole.sh Schema/DBParam SC3 ../Keys "$EMAIL" $SITE
-   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < ../Keys/Output/site_${SITE}:*
+   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < Output/site_${SITE}:*

 A rough example of the above commands:

-   scp lat@lxplus:~/.globus/usercert.pem /data/V2Nodes/Keys/lassi.tuura@cern.ch
+   scp lat@lxplus:~/.globus/usercert.pem ~/private/roles/Keys/lassi.tuura@cern.ch
    Schema/OracleInitRole.sh Schema/DBParam SC3 ../Keys "lassi.tuura@cern.ch" cern
-   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < ../Keys/Output/site_cern:*
+   /usr/sbin/sendmail -t -f lassi.tuura@cern.ch < Output/site_cern:*